Skip to main content

 Nagu

 Nagu is an archipelago located in the southwest of Finland.
-It consists of two main islands, Storlandet and Lillandet, but has many smaller islands as well, in a total area of 1698 km2, of which 246,8 km2 is land-area.
+It consists of two main islands, Storlandet and Lillandet, but has many smaller islands as well, in a total area of 1698 km2, of which 246,8 km2 is land area.
 It has a population of 1336 individuals (2019), with a significant increase during the summer months being a popular holiday resort - not least for boaters.
 The two official languages are Swedish (majority) and Finnish (minority).
-Nagu is populated all year round and there are multiple services including restaurants, supermarkets, health station, library etc.
+Nagu is populated all year round and has multiple services, including restaurants, supermarkets, health stations, libraries, etc.

 Ventotene